-Drug and Alcohol Abuse Trends in Nashua, New Hampshire
+Drug And Alcohol Addiction In Nashua, New Hampshire

 Nashua, New Hampshire is situated along the Merrimack River in the southern portion of Hillsborough County.
 The New England community is home to an estimated 88,341 people, making it the second largest city in the state.
 Over the past decade, Nashua has been severely impacted by the opioid epidemic that has spread across the United States.
 According to the Centre for Disease Control and Prevention (CDC), Nashua had the second highest rate of opioid-related overdose deaths by town in all of New Hampshire during the year 2018.

-In Nashua, opioid overdoses more than doubled from the first part of 2015 to the first part of 2016, and fatal opioid overdoses during that same time increased by 70%.
+In 2019, there were 32 overdoses per 100,000 residents in New Hampshire.
+In Nashua, Opioid overdoses increased by 110% from 2020 to 2021.
 New Hampshire ranks second in overdose rates across the country, behind only West Virginia.
-However, when compared in terms of synthetic opioids such as heroin and fentanyl, New Hampshire has twice the amount of overdose deaths than West Virginia.
+However, when compared in terms of synthetic Opioids such as Heroin and Fentanyl, New Hampshire has twice the amount of overdose deaths than West Virginia.

 I frequently hear from our front line professionals about the course of the [opioid] epidemic in our city – the dangerous drugs being peddled on our streets and in our alleyways, the large numbers of criminals being arrested for drug trafficking here, the many Nashuans from every neighborhood and every walk of life who are struggling with the grip of addiction.